BLE stands for Bluetooth Low Energy (Bluetooth LE, and marketed as Bluetooth Smart).

 What is a Bluetooth Low Energy (BLE) beacon?

-BLE beacons, as the name suggests are beacons that communicate via Bluetooth Low Energy.
-Beacons are small radio transmitters, strategically mounted throughout locations, to broadcast BLE signals in a given range.
-This range depends on the hardware capability.
-On an average, a beacon can transmit BLE signals to 80 meters.
+BLE beacons, as the name suggests, are beacons that communicate via Bluetooth Low Energy.
+Beacon devices are small radio transmitters, strategically mounted throughout locations, to broadcast low-energy Bluetooth signals in a given range.
+This range depends on hardware capability.
+On average, a beacon device can transmit BLE signals to 80 meters.
 This BLE signal from the beacon is capable of triggering a specific action relevant to the location.

 3. Retargeting Ads